 3) How can we ensure the availability of water now and in the future?
 How do we deal with the sometimes conflicting demands of water users including, for example, the water/food/energy nexus?
 How is the sustainability of water supply affected by changing land use patterns (deforestation and urbanisation) and climate changes?

-Following the COP21 and IPCC 2018 agreements, Scotland continues to take world-leading action on Climate Change (zero net CO2 by 2050) with increased investment in low-carbon energy.
+Following the COP21 and IPCC 2018 agreements, Scotland continues to take world-leading action on Climate Change (net zero greenhouse gas emissions by 2045) with increased investment in low-carbon energy.
 Our Theme 2 ‘Carbon’ sessions seek to address:

 1) What more is needed to accurately predict carbon cycling in natural and industrialised environments?

-2) What actions need to be taken to arrive at Scotland target of zero net CO2 by 2050?
+2) What actions need to be taken to arrive at Scotland's target of net zero greenhouse gas emissions by 2045?

-3) What evidence is needed to make decisions that work positively towards zero net CO2 by 2050?
+3) What evidence is needed to make decisions that work positively towards net zero greenhouse gas emissions by 2045?

 4) What are the solutions to create the government’s 20 ‘electric towns’ and low-carbon farming and forestry.